fanoframework/fanoframework.github.io/middlewares/index.md

 ## Creating project with middleware support with Fano CLI

-When creating project with [Fano CLI](/scaffolding-with-fano-cli)you can automate task to setup middleware support with `--with-middleware` command line argument.
+When creating project with [Fano CLI](/scaffolding-with-fano-cli), you can automate task to setup middleware support with `--with-middleware` command line argument.
 Read [Add middleware support](/scaffolding-with-fano-cli#add-middleware-support) section for more information.

 ## Creating middleware with Fano CLI